matianyun/matianyun.github.io/content/authors/admin/_index.md

       Recognized for contributions to scaling laws in deep learning.
 ---

-Tianyun Ma holds a Ph.D. in Computer Architecture, specializing in accelerating large-model inference architectures and exploring intelligent computing systems, and embodied intelligence.
-He earned his bachelor's degree from Tsinghua University's Department of Automation under **Professor Tao Zhang** at 2020, and completed his Ph.D. at the State Key Laboratory of Processors (SKLP) through a joint program between USTC and ICT, CAS, under **Professors Huaping Chen and Qi Guo** at 2025.
-He has published 8 papers in top-tier venues such as TCAD, MICRO, and ASPLOS, with strong expertise in system architecture design.
-He is committed to advancing intelligent computing through innovative architecture designs.
+I hold a Ph.D. in Computer Architecture, specializing in large-model inference acceleration, intelligent computing systems, and embodied intelligence.
+I earned my bachelor’s degree from Tsinghua University’s Department of Automation in 2020 under **Professor Tao Zhang**, and completed my Ph.D. in 2025 at the State Key Laboratory of Processors (SKLP) through a joint program between USTC and ICT, CAS, under **Professors Huaping Chen** and **Qi Guo**.

+I have published eight papers in top-tier venues, including **TCAD**, **MICRO**, and **ASPLOS**, and am dedicated to advancing intelligent computing through innovative architecture design.